telepilotco/n8n-nodes-telepilot/README.md

 ## Features

 - Interact with other users
-- Respond to private messages: Co-Pilot can respond to private messages from other users, allowing for automated answers
+- Respond to private messages: CoPilot can respond to private messages from other users, allowing for automated answers
 - Interact with channels and groups:
 	- Download messages
 	- Topic Notification: Stay updated on specific topics of interest by receiving notifications when they are being discussed in Telegram.